PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 * Tab
 * Window

 The implementation of a `Sizer` is quite simple.
 It returns an empty `Column` element that has a pad value set to the values passed into the `Sizer`.
-Thus isn't not a class but rather a "Shortcut function" similar to the pre-defined Buttons.
+Thus it's not a class but rather a "Shortcut function" similar to the pre-defined Buttons.

 This feature is only available in the tkinter port of PySimpleGUI at the moment.
 A cross port is needed.